 In-Home Flu Shots For Children And Families With Drip Hydration

-Here at Drip Hydration, we give you the convenient option to have your flu shot administered in your home.
+Here at Drip Hydration, we administer flu shots to you and your family in the comfort of your home.
 Our licensed, medical professionals will arrive right at your door, vaccine in hand.
-Do not wait any longer to vaccinate your body against this disease, and schedule an appointment today.
+Do not wait any longer to vaccinate your body against this disease and schedule an appointment today.